decisionbrain/cplex-scala/README.md

  * src/examples/mp: examples of optimization models based on mathematical programming
  * src/examples/cp: examples of optimization models based on constraint programming

-This library has been tested using IBM ILOG CPLEX 12.8, Scala 2.11.8 and Java JDK 1.8.0_121 on Windows 10 64 bits.
+This library has been tested using IBM ILOG CPLEX 12.8, Scala 2.12.6 and Java JDK 1.8.0_161 on Windows 10 64 bits.
 Port to 32 bits or Linux should be fairly easy, see file `build.gradle`.
-Similarly, port to a more recent version of Scala should be straightforward, the reason we use Scala 2.11.8 is to keep compatibility with Java 6 and thus with IBM ILOG Decision Optimization 3.9.
+Last revision compatible with IBM ILOG Decision Optimization Center 3.9 is release 1.2.0 (Java 6, Scala 2.11.8)

 If you want to play with this library and do not have a license of CPLEX, you can download the
 [Community Edition of IBM ILOG CPLEX Optimization Studio](https://www-01.ibm.com/software/websphere/products/optimization/cplex-studio-community-edition/)